-Instead, individual sports give you a lot of leeway in terms of designing your own customized training programs and routines.
-When you’re not competing for a team, you have more time to work on your individual game, whether that’s honing a certain shot or addressing a problem that’s been holding you back.
+Instead, individual sports give you a lot of leeway in terms of designing your customized training programs and routines.
+When you’re not competing for a team, you have more time to work on your game, whether that’s honing a certain shot or addressing a problem that’s been holding you back.

 Because you have to rely on yourself to keep pushing through tough times, including slumps in performance or outcomes, playing individual sports is a great way to build mental toughness.
 In team-based sports, teammates can offer support to one another when an individual fails to meet his or her personal goals.

-On the other hand, a big sense of accomplishment comes from winning or setting a new personal best in an individual sport because you get all the credit for your own efforts and don’t have to rely on anybody else’s expertise to succeed.
+On the other hand, a big sense of accomplishment comes from winning or setting a new personal best in an individual sport because you get all the credit for your efforts and don’t have to rely on anybody else’s expertise to succeed.
 Gaining and refining new abilities while participating in an individual sport can boost one’s self-esteem and sense of agency, leading to better results.

 If you’re an introvert looking for a healthy outdoor hobby, gardening is a fantastic choice because it helps you to connect with nature while also providing you with healthy food and beautiful aesthetics for your home.

 Inexperienced gardeners shouldn’t feel discouraged; no one begins gardening as a master.
 It takes time and maybe some mistakes in the garden before you figure out what thrives in your particular environment.
-While growing your own food requires patience, the end result is well worth it when you’re able to enjoy a meal made from ingredients you personally picked.
+While growing your food requires patience, the result is well worth it when you’re able to enjoy a meal made from the ingredients you picked.
 Growing herbs is rewarding and may drastically improve a meal if you have limited space.

 Working in a garden can provide a mild form of exercise in the form of walking, raking, and shoveling.
 Furthermore, once you get started, you will be able to engage in this physical activity frequently because a thriving garden requires a lot of maintenance.

 Working in a garden can help you stay healthy in the long run by enhancing lifestyle factors that reduce your risk of developing disorders of the nervous system.
-In fact, persons with a familial history of dementia who garden on a daily basis had a 36% to 47% lower risk of having dementia than those who don’t.
+In fact, persons with a familial history of dementia who garden daily had a 36% to 47% lower risk of having dementia than those who don’t.

 Finally, consider how much more beneficial to your health you will be able to be by eating the results of your labor.
-Growing your own garden is a simple way to add the healthiest and most delicious produce to your diet.
+Growing your garden is a simple way to add the healthiest and most delicious produce to your diet.

 12: Expand Your Language Skills